Net Present Value Calculator

-At its core, it is a combination of a number of different Future Value (FV) calculations that take place at different times.
+At its core, it is a combination of some different Present Value (PV) calculations that take place at different times.

 As this calculator is structured to parallel the results of a financial calculator, inputs and outputs will be similar – for example, a negative present value (or payment) means an outflow as opposed to a directly negative number.

 How is the Net Present Value calculated?

 Net Present Value is a combination of different future values from different times, all which are put into one larger present value.